 I’m so excited to share a guest post with you today from fellow blogger and minimalist, Mia Danielle.
 Mia writes about living intentionally and minimally as a parent on her blog.
-It is so great having her write for us on Practigal Blog and sharing some key components to minimalism as a parent for my readers who have children at home.
+It is great to have her write for us on Practigal Blog and share some key components to minimalism as a parent for my readers who have children at home.

 Mia brings a wonderful perspective to living the minimalist lifestyle as a parent.
 As a mom, I really appreciate the balance she brings to this subject by acknowledging the challenges of parenting as a minimalist while still encouraging us to push through.
 I’ve shared with you why I’ve chosen the minimalist lifestyle, as well as how to be a minimalist with a family.

 I hope you enjoy Mia’s perspective and learning from her experience as a minimalist mom.
 Be sure to leave a comment letting Mia and I know what you think!

 Practicing minimalism as a parent has made tremendous improvements to my (and my family’s) quality of life.
 I know what it feels like to drag around dead weight and live a life of constant resistance.
 Minimalism hasn’t just changed the way I maintain my home, it has changed the way I maintain my life.
 Simply put, it’s freeing.

 For those of you who view minimalism as a year-round spring cleaning binge, you’re missing it.
 Minimalism is cutting through the chaos, the false promises, and the misplaced values and bringing things back to the core.
 The priority.

 In a society that wears a shell of superficiality and shiny ideals, minimalism is a lifestyle of choosing intentionality.

 So, when a well-meaning parent says that they don’t practice minimalism because they have kids, or when a person unwittingly says they feel sorry for children raised in minimalist households, it ignites a little flame of frustration in my chest.

 Minimalism as a parent